 For fans of Middle Earth, The Lord Of The Rings Online is definitely worth considering if you're after a new MMO.
 Of course, the main selling point here is that you've got Tolkien's world to embed yourself in.
 You can play as a hobbit, fight alongside Gimli, and take on the Witch King in Angmar, just to name a few.

 Lord Of The Rings Online is also faithful to the books, with plenty of neat little touches for those into the lore.
 It's an aging MMO now, first released in 2007, and it was fairly old-fashioned even at release, but it continues to receive updates even now.
-And what's more, a huge amount of its content is free-to-play and will take you all the way up to level 95 through the Helm's Deep expansion.
+For reference, the devs Standing Stone Games have promised additions to classes, crafting, in-game events, treasure hunts, and countless more.
+Not to mention a huge amount of its content is free-to-play, and will take you all the way up to level 95 through the Helm's Deep expansion.